 Traditional pattern from all over the World are often summarized as global inspired style.
 This term is misleading.
 Actually, it is one country’s, region’s or cultural group’s traditional clothing decoration in form of a print or weave pattern.
 Read which of these ethnic or tribal variations or inspirations work best to look ageless in the global trend.

-- Globally Inspired Looks Pop up Every Couple of Years
+- Global-Inspired Looks Pop up Every Couple of Years

 - What Works for Ageless Style in Global Trends